michaelmangelsdorf/myth/doc/spec.md

 There are four 16-bit amenity registers into which the B:O pointer can be saved, or from which it can be loaded in a single instruction (instruction group BOP).
 For instance: BOP1 stores the B:O pointer into P1, and P1BO stores P1 into B:O.

+The fourth amenity pointer (P4 => IA) is reserved for trap and interrupt operation.
 See the note on usage conventions for these pointers in the "Programming" section.

 #### Interrupts